davidtheday/DruidShiftImproved/README.md

 ## Todo
 1. Strip the custom creature string elements so spaces can be used without breaking the script.
 2. Make this script character sheet agnostic so it can be used in any game system
+   - Remove/replace any 5e OGL sheet direct references
+   - Make stat change code dynamic so it can be used between game systems
 3. Make compatible with Updated Dynamic Lighting